decentralized-identity/ion/docs/Q-and-A.md

 <img src="./images/what-is-ION.png" alt="What is ION?" border="0" width="500">

 ION is based on Sidetree - standard.

-####
+#### *Q: Why ION?

 Imagine you have identifiers on the web that are yours.
 You control them and you can attach personal data to these IDs:
 - privately: it's your choice to open up
-- non-censorable: Twitter or anyone can't shut your dig.
-ID down
+- non-censorable: Twitter or anyone can't shut your digital identity down
 - temporary: you can revoke them

+## *Q: How do I buy ION coin?
+The ION you're currently reading about **is not a coin, you can't buy it**.
+And we do not recommend to buy any crypto currencies with - or associated to - the name ION.

 ## *Q: Who owns ION?
 Just like Sidetree ION is [open source](https://github.com/decentralized-identity/ion/blob/master/LICENSE).
 Microsoft has been an important sustaining sponsor, but no more than that.